 -

-Combine the 1/2 cup of white sugar, the brown sugar, the butter and peanut butter and beat with a hand or stand mixer until the mixture is light and fluffy.
+Combine the 1/2 cup of white sugar, the brown sugar, the butter and peanut butter, nut butter or tahini and beat with a hand or stand mixer until the mixture is light and fluffy.
 Start on a low setting and move up to medium-high, scraping the bowl 2-3 times during 3-5 minutes.

 -